 Can you take toothpaste through airport security

-Although you are permitted to take toothpaste through the TSA checkpoint, according to the TSA rules, all forms of toothpaste whether liquids gels or paste are all considered to be liquids.
+Although you are permitted to take toothpaste through the TSA checkpoint, according to the TSA rules, all forms of toothpaste whether liquids, gels or paste are considered to be liquids.
 This means that:

-- The toothpaste must be in a container that is no larger than 3.4 ounce (100 ml) in size.
+- The toothpaste tube must be no larger than 3.4 ounce (100 ml) in size.

-- It is the size of the container that is important so you cannot take a larger container of toothpaste that only has less than 3.4 ounces in it.
+- It is the size of the container that is important so you cannot take a large toothpaste tube that only has less than 3.4 ounce of toothpaste in it.

-- It must be placed in your transparent, resealable, one quart size liquid bag together with any other small liquids.
+- It must be placed in your transparent, resealable, one quart size bag together with any other small liquids and toiletries.